Makonnen

 These stages coexist, each shaping how we live and what we prioritize.

 Perspectives on time vary a lot.
-You’ll have a businessan meticulously measure every minute of their day, others let it drift by unnoticed, and many find themselves jumping in between the two forms.
+You’ll have a businessan measure every minute of their day, others let it drift by unnoticed, and many find themselves jumping in between the two forms.
 Over the course of one’s life, these views shift with wisdom, circumstances, and changing priorities.
-Engaging with these perspectives keeps us grounded, reminding us to live with intention and gratitude.
+Engaging with these points of views keeps us grounded, reminding us to live with intention and gratitude.

 The youngest in my life (family, church goers) inspire me to stay present.
 Their curiosity and joy are infectious, pulling me out of my head and into the moment.
-Whether it’s a baby shaking a plastic ball in a box or a child’s endless questions.
+Whether it’s a baby fascinated by simply shaking a plastic ball in a box or a child’s endless questions.
 They remind me of the beauty in seeing the world with unfiltered wonder.
-Nothing to do with making money, no grand schemes for some other plan they’re hiding, etc. Just raw curiosity that satisfies them to chase for the answers.
+Nothing to do with making money, no grand schemes for some other plan they’re hiding, etc. Just raw curiosity and it satisfies them to chase for the answers.
 They are what roots geniuness in this world.

 On the other end, elders bring clarity and depth.
 Their stories and reflections show what mattered in hindsight, what bore fruit, and what was ultimately fleeting.
 Their wisdom doesn’t weigh you down if you’re careful.
 Instead it guides.
 Revealing the lessons only a long life can teach.

-Of course time with peers who are the same age as you is equally important.
-(Speaking for myself as a young adult, not unc status yet just big bro).
+Of course time with peers who are the same age as you is equally important (speaking as a young adult).
 They walk alongside us, sharing lessons, struggles, and growth in real time.
-They’re the friends, confidants, and companions who make life’s journey richer.

-Time is finite, but within its boundaries lies infinite potential (corny ik).
-To live well is to cherish the present, honor the past, and nurture hope for the future.
+Time is finite, but within its boundaries lies infinite potential (corny I know).
+To live well is to cherish the present, learn and honor from the past, while nurturing hope for the future.
 It’s a balance that keeps us grounded, intentional, and alive to the beauty of the journey at every stage.
 A reminder we need told to us here and there.

 “Teach us to number our days, that we may gain a heart of wisdom.” — Psalm 90:12